mesosphere/dcos-docs-site/pages/1.12/administering-clusters/securing-your-cluster/index.md

 updates from the Linux distribution used with DC/OS to ensure that system libraries, utilities and core services like systemd and OpenSSH are secure.

+# Network security

+You must use appropriate network mechanisms to prevent unauthorized access to cluster nodes.

+Depending on your cluster environment, this may include:
+- using physical or virtual subnets to isolate [DC/OS Security Zones](#security-zones);
+- using router firewalls to restrict access to ports;
+- using firewall software (e.g. `iptables`) on the nodes to restrict access to ports.

+Use these mechanisms to:
+- block connection requests on all ports from external machines to master nodes except TCP ports 80 and 443.
+- block connection requests on all ports from external machines to private agent nodes.
+- block connection requests on all ports from external machines to public agent ports except [advertised port ranges](/1.12/installing/production/system-requirements/ports/#agent).

+You may want to open port 22 to external machines to allow administrative tasks using Secure Shell (`ssh`).
+Although DC/OS components do not currently support private network selection, you can configure `ssh` to be accessible to a private management network using the [`ListenAddress`](https://man.openbsd.org/sshd_config#ListenAddress) directive.

 # Security zones

 At the highest level we can distinguish three security zones in a DC/OS